greenelab/czi-rfa/proposal.md

 This compendium will have desirable properties for evaluating single-cell data-derived signatures, as it will allow us to evaluate cell type proportions and phenotypes based on a body of previous literature.
 For instance, we expect to detect higher proportions of activated macrophages in lupus nephritis samples as compared to controls [@doi:10.4049/jimmunol.1103031].

-Importantly, a bulk compendium comprised of public data from a disease context will enable HCA participants (methods developers, RNA-seq based assay developers, and others) to directly evaluate approaches in the context where we expect their most immediate impact: application to existing datasets to explain disease-relevant phenomena via a single-cell perspective.
+We will produce bulk compendia (simulated and real data) that will enable HCA participants (methods developers, RNA-seq assay developers) to directly compare approaches where we expect their most immediate translational impact: application to existing datasets to explain disease-relevant phenomena via a single-cell perspective.

 ### Proposal for evaluation and dissemination.

 We will apply methods that produce low-dimensional representations including VAEs (Aim 1) and other methods to HCA-produced single cell transcriptomes.
 These low-dimensional representations will be used in evaluations to test latent space arithmetic and relevance to disease.
-Source code that reproducibly generates these models will be released via GitHub as it is developed.
+Source code that reproducibly generates these models will be released via GitHub as it is developed, and we may produce a manuscript on the topic.
 Models will be disseminated via periodic release on Zenodo or a similar platform.

 #### Evaluate the extent to which low-dimensional representations enable latent space arithmetic in the HCA.